-The quarterly on-site water table maps (Figures 5.1, 5.4, 5.7, and 5.10) also indicate that the treated groundwater infiltrating from the infiltration ponds has created a water-table mound in the vicinity of the ponds.
-Comparisons of the water-level data collected since the start of the operation of CW-2 and of the infiltration ponds on January 3, 2002 with those that prevailed prior to the start of CW-2 and pond operation indicate that, except for monitoring wells located near or along the southern limit of the 4970-foot silt/clay, water levels in the wells completed above the 4970-foot silt/clay unit quickly rose in response to the infiltrating water, but then resumed to decline under the regional trends, albeit at a smaller rate than unaffected wells (see for example the hydrographs of wells MW-17 and MW-22 shown in Figure 2.5).
-The difference between the water levels measured in these wells in November 2009 and those measured in November 2001 ranges from less than 0.1 ft in well MW-22 to almost 8 ft in well MW-27, and averages about 4 ft.
-The water levels in six wells along or near the southern limit of the silt/clay unit (MW-07, MW-09, MW-12, MW-18, MW-23, and MW-26) were not significantly affected by the infiltrating water, and continued to decline under the regional trends (see for example the hydrograph of well MW-12 in Figure 2.5).
-In fact, this regional decline caused two other wells along the southern boundary of the 4970-foot silt/clay (wells MW-13 and MW-33) to go dry in recent years.
+The on-site water table maps (Figures 5.1, 5.4, 5.7, 5.10 and 5.13) also indicate that the treated groundwater infiltrating from the infiltration ponds has created a water-table mound in the vicinity of the ponds.
+Comparisons of the water-level data collected before and after the start of the operation of CW-2 and of the infiltration ponds on January 3, 2002 indicate that soon after the start of the source containment system operation water levels rose in in response to the infiltrating water in all but seven of the wells completed above the 4970-foot silt/clay unit; the rise in the water level of the affected wells, between November 2001 and November 2002, ranged from 1.4 ft in well MW-22 to more than 8 ft in well MW-27 and averaged about 4.2 ft.
+After this initial rise, water levels resumed their declining trend due to regional effects, albeit at a smaller rate than the unaffected wells (see for example the hydrographs of wells MW-17 and MW-22 shown in Figure 2.5).
+The seven unaffected wells (MW-07, MW-09, MW-12, MW-13, MW-23, MW-26 and MW-33) are located near or along the southern limit of the silt/clay unit; water levels in these seven wells were not significantly affected by the infiltrating water, and continued to decline under the regional trends (see for example the hydrograph of well MW-12 in Figure 2.5).
+In fact, this regional decline caused two of the wells along the southern boundary of the 4970-foot silt/clay (wells MW-13 and MW-33) to go dry in recent years.
 The lack of a response to the infiltrating water in the wells located along or near the southern boundary of the silt/clay unit suggests the presence of a low permeability barrier that isolates these wells from the effects of the water infiltrating from the ponds.